DavidRodriguezTorrado/Data_Controller_extraction_Privacy_Policies/README.md

 Some of the incorrect ones are due to abreviations of the controller, which do not provide enough information for being considered as identified controller.
 Those results can be found in mapa_calor_test_top_100.xlsx file at test_top_100_policies folder.

+## Test DOMAINS Top 100 Google Play Store apps
+With traffic module of CLIIP platform it has been found where (domain) user personal data (PII) was sent to.
+It's Second Level Domain (SLD) was stored and used it in two different methods:

+* Scrapping
+* Google search

+Both were used in order to recover the privacy policy published in that domain.
+Afterwards, Controller extraction algorithm was used to get the Data Controller, usually the owner of the web.

+Those results were stored in a heatmap in excel format named domain-policies-results.xlsx also a manual evaluation was made to find validate those results.
+Green ones are correct results and red ones incorrect.

+### Results:
+For Privacy Policies URLs found with scrapping method:
+95% of the results are correct

+For Privacy Policies URLs found with Google search method:
+95% of the results are correct

 # Data Controller Extraction Algorithm [OUTDATED]

 Note: Following results of the validation and evaluation of the alogithm were performed before enhancing the algorithm to achieve better results by implementing a bruteforce method in the pipeline.